vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-01-03-architecture-datomic-branching-reality.md

 You still want to make the building blocks of your application purely functional, on as large a scale as is reasonable.

-## Forkabillity, and Clojure's time model
+## Forkability, and Clojure's time model

 The *Epochal Time Model* embodied in Clojure and Datomic consists of an *identity* (represented e.g by a Datomic connection, an Atom, ...) which *state* changes over time as a succession of values (e.g Datomic database values, persistent data structures, ...):